cseferlis/ds310homework/Homework 5/Working with VMs/README.md

     ![VM Size](../../images/hw5-img2.png)

 3. **Licensing**: Choose the option stating that you have a license for trial purposes.
+(If you don't see this step skip)

     ![Licensing](../../images/hw5-img3.png)